yet-another-static-site-generator/yass/README.md

  have alire already, you can get it from the main website or auto-install it via [Getada.dev](https://www.getada.dev/).

-To build and install it, simply run `alr install yass` and yass will be added to alire's binary folder (default is `$HOME/.alire/bin`).
+To build and install it, simply run `alr install yass` and yass will automatically be added to alire's binary folder (default is `$HOME/.alire/bin`).

 If you'd rather just download and build manually, navigate to a folder where you